 The key ingredient is anhydrous (dry) calcium sulphate, typically comprising around 35% recycled content.
 When mixed with water this forms gypsum, the same material found in modern plasters and plasterboard.
 The gypsum replaces conventional cement as a binder.

-Pumped Anhydrite Screeds
+Pros of Pumped Anhydrite Screeds

 Anhydrite (liquid calcium sulphate) screeds offer a number of advantages: